ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 done
 ```

-Unfortunately, it does not work.
-Here we got an infinite loop accidentally.
+Unfortunately, this approach does not work.
+You got the infinite loop accidentally.
 It happens because the `read` command always reads only the first line of the file.
-Then the command returns the zero exit status.
-The zero status leads to the loop body execution.
+Then it returns the zero exit status.
+The zero status leads to another execution of the loop body.
 It happens over and over again.

-We should force the `while` loop to pass through all lines of the file.
+You should force the `while` loop to pass through all lines of the file.
 The following form of the loop does it:
 {line-numbers: true, format: Bash}
 ```
 while CONDITION